PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 least two of most of those items so produce a ton and get placing!

 What is all this about nobles I hear you ask?
-Well, once your fortress gets to a certain size, those purple slacker dwarfs will come to live in your fortress.
+Well, once your fortress gets to a certain size, those purple slacker dwarves will come to live in your fortress.
 They usually don’t do much (other than haul stuff) but they do make demands.
 Their biggest demand is for rooms, which need to be of a certain quality.
 Quality can be increased through smoothing